zeug-coding-club/zeugrandoms/Questions.md

 Given that a % b will give the remainder when a is divided by b, write a detailed computer solution that can be used to convert a number in base 10 to a different base.
 The inputs to your computer solution should be a number in base 10 and a base the number is to be converted to.

  # NUMBER OF DAYS
-Create a function that takes two dates and returns the number of days between the first and second date.
+Create a function that takes two dates and returns the number of days between the first and second date.For example, inputs of "June 10 2022" and "June 15 2020" ouputs 5 as the number of days between them.